hadouken/hadouken/src/Package/readme.txt

   "dependencies":
   [
-    { "id": "core.config", "version": "0.1" }
+    { "id": "config", "version": "0.1" }
   ]
 }

-What we are doing here is just making the `core.config` plugin a dependency, as well as requiring the correct version of it.
+What we are doing here is just making the `config` plugin a dependency, as well as requiring the correct version of it.
 If you do not have any dependencies on other plugins you can leave out the dependencies array.